 There is a 3-month waiting period for the coverage to begin, so it would be wise to look into private coverage until such time that the BC MSP coverage kicks in.
 Otherwise, health care costs will need to be paid out-of-pocket.

 Once enrolled in the plan, individuals are assigned a Personal Health Number (PHN) which will remain with them for life and will not change regardless of changes to their personal status.
-This number will be printed on a Care Card that should be kept on person at all times.
+This number will be printed on a Care Card that should be carried at all times.
 It will need to be provided whenever health care services are required.